15 Free Things to Do in Smithtown, NY

 The park offers a beautiful place to spend time with your family or friends for a picnic or other outdoor activities.

-It has a gorgeous picnic area, a children’s playground, a hiking trail, fishing ponds, and a boat launch.
+It has a gorgeous picnic area, a children’s playground, a hiking trail, and a boat launch.

 Hiking through Blydenburgh County Park’s trails take you and your family to some rich greenery and rolling hills near the headwaters of Nissequogue River.

 Discover Local History with the Smithtown Historical Society